 As it turns out, these mushrooms can go beyond the kitchen.
 You can use them in powder form, capsules, and even brew them into tea.
-But why would people bother to incorporate shiitake mushrooms into their diet?
+But why would people want to incorporate shiitake mushrooms into their diet?
 This species could have several health benefits, which this article will explore below.

 Read on to learn all about shiitake mushrooms and how to use them.